BennyboyH/MVG-ePaper-display/README.md

 # MVG ePaper display

-I learned at GPN23 in [Til Harbaum's talk](https://cfp.gulas.ch/gpn23/talk/CWFRB8/) from the project of building a virtual timetable for the KVV trams.
+I learned at GPN23 in [Till Harbaum's talk](https://cfp.gulas.ch/gpn23/talk/CWFRB8/) from the project of building a virtual timetable for the KVV trams.
 But as I don't live in Karlsruhe, I had to adjust it for the MVG API, which includes all of the MVV area.
 Additionally, I adjusted it for the 4-color version of the ePaper display, so you have an additional yellow to choose from.
+(Even if I currently do not use yellow)

 ![Final setup](doc/mvg_final.jpg)

-## differences to Til Harbaum's KVV
+## differences to Till Harbaum's KVV

 * Use GxEPD2 instead of Adafruit EPD to use the 4-color version of the display instead of the 3-color one
 * Implement the MVG API instead of the KVV API